 The stamp duty holiday extension

 In his Budget speech on 3rd March, Chancellor of the Exchequer Rishi Sunak put everyone’s minds at rest when he announced that the stamp duty holiday has been extended for another 3 months.
 This is a huge relief to those already involved in the buying process.
-It gives surveyors and solicitors a chance to catch up with their backlogs, which have been made even worse by the current lockdown.
-Buyers no longer need to worry about losing their tax savings and sellers can relax that they’re not going to lose their buyers.
+It gives surveyors and solicitors a chance to catch up with their backlogs.
+These have been made even worse by the current lockdown.
+Buyers no longer need to worry about losing their tax savings.
+Sellers can relax that they’re not going to lose their buyers.

 The new date for the stamp duty holiday to end is now 30th June 2021.
 If you are already in the process of buying a property, this should be ample time for you to complete and benefit from the tax relief.

 In addition to this extension, Rishi Sunak announced that there will be a transition period between 1st July and 30th September during which the nil-rate band will become £250,000.
 This is double the normal threshold of £125,000, which will only become effective again on 1st October.
 As an example, if you are buying a property priced at £250,000 in Bexleyheath and complete during this period, you can save £2,500 on stamp duty.

 This tapered rate should lead to a smoother return to the original SDLT thresholds.
 If you are hoping to buy a property and still benefit from some stamp duty tax relief, now is the time to move forward with your plans.

 In Wales, the government has confirmed that the Land Transaction Tax (LTT) holiday will also continue until 30th June.
 Until then, buyers can benefit from tax relief for property prices up to £250,000.
 However, buyers won’t benefit from a transitional period at the end of the tax holiday before the rates return to normal.